IsadoraRebelo/PushSwap/README.md

 ###### <b> Valid instructions: </b><br>
 > sa : swap a - swap the first 2 elements at the top of stack a.
-Do nothing if there is only one or no elements). <br>
+Do nothing if there is only one or no elements). <p>
 > sb : swap b - swap the first 2 elements at the top of stack b.
-Do nothing if there is only one or no elements).  <br>
+Do nothing if there is only one or no elements). <p>
-> ss : sa and sb at the same time.  <br>
+> ss : sa and sb at the same time.  <p>
 > pa : push a - take the first element at the top of b and put it at the top of a.
-Do nothing if b is empty.  <br>
+Do nothing if b is empty. <p>
 > pb : push b - take the first element at the top of a and put it at the top of b.
-Do nothing if a is empty.  <br>
+Do nothing if a is empty.  <p>
 > ra : rotate a - shift up all elements of stack a by 1.
-The first element becomes the last one.  <br>
+The first element becomes the last one.  <p>
 > rb : rotate b - shift up all elements of stack b by 1.
-The first element becomes the last one.  <br>
+The first element becomes the last one. <p>
-> rr : ra and rb at the same time.  <br>
+> rr : ra and rb at the same time.  <p>
 > rra : reverse rotate a - shift down all elements of stack a by 1.
-The last element becomes the first one.  <br>
+The last element becomes the first one.  <p>
 > rrb : reverse rotate b - shift down all elements of stack b by 1.
-The last element becomes the first one.  <br>
+The last element becomes the first one.  <p>
 > rrr : rra and rrb at the same time.